krunch3r76/golem_node_checker/README.md

 ipaddress is stored as an sha1 hash which is 40 characters as a hexstring.
 255 is more than enough and allows for changing the hash algorithm. sha1 was arbitrarily chosen but is sufficiently secure in this context.

 the ipaddress is stored as a hash to protect the privacy of people visiting the site not only from the site website operator/developer but from anyone who might gain access to the database besides.

+the ping works by sending a specific stream of bytes to which yagna invariable responds in the same way every time. it is a "word" that yagna recognizes and makes the same response to every time. it is not a ping by definition of a ping, that is, the bytestring is not echo'ed back, instead, a different word, but always the same, is read back. yagna speaks! thus yagna can be pinged!